korea-dbs/sama/README.md

 ## Demonstration

-SAMBench was demonstrated using a Google Pixel 7, showcasing its ability to construct realistic experimental environments and evaluate SQLite's performance under diverse conditions such as media file types and storage fragmentation.
+SAMA was demonstrated using a Google Pixel 7, showcasing its ability to construct realistic experimental environments and evaluate SQLite's performance under diverse conditions such as media file types and storage fragmentation.

 ## License